vladimir-vakhter/image-annotation/README.md

   1. User requests to quit application.
   2. AnnotationApp saves all annotations and exits.

-## *Notes*
+# Notes
-There is no use case “Edit Annotation” which allows a user to edit the annotation contents for an existing annotation.
+* There is no use case “Edit Annotation” which allows a user to edit the annotation contents for an existing annotation.
 Instead, this must be carried out by deleting the old annotation region and then recreating it.
 This is called a “workaround”!
 Ultimately, a future version could offer this capability.
+* Any point click within rectangle is sufficient for selecting annotation.
+* No ability to close an image, only can load first image: when the application launches first,	no image is visible until the user loads one.
+* Rectangle borders of annotations cannot completely overlap each other.
+If the user tries to draw a new annotation inside an existing one, or if the user tries to draw a new annotation that completely shadows an existing one, an alert message will appear in the bottom of the main application window and the newly drawn annotation will be discarded.
+* The text fields which are used to enter and to display an annotation are both scrollable.
+* The maximum resolution of input image is 640*480.
+The image panel is not scrollable, i.e. if the resolution	of input image exceeds the maximum allowed resolution, only the top left part of it will be displayed.

 # Unit Test Coverage of the *src* folder
 88.4%